 Heat is conducted by a team of instructors from Global Media Risk .

-Global Media Risk Director Shannon Sedgwick is a highly experienced senior risk consultant and media adviser with extensive experience in the Middle East and throughout Europe, USA and South East Asia.
+They include Global Media Risk Director Shannon Sedgwick is a highly experienced senior risk consultant and media adviser with extensive experience in the Middle East and throughout Europe, USA and South East Asia.
 Shannon is regularly seen on national and international television programs and expert panels discussing terrorism and its effects on our society.

 Shannon has a degree in Counter Terrorism Security and Intelligence at Edith Cowan University.